 H. E. Pence, SUNY College at Oneonta, CHOICE Reviews February 2016 (click on the post to read the full review)

-Congratulations to Professor Melissa Leach, Director of the Institute of Development Studies, who has been appointed as a CBE for services to Social Science in the Queen’s Birthday 2017 Honours List.
+Congratulations to Routledge author and Director of the Institute of Development Studies, Professor Melissa Leach, who has been appointed as a CBE for services to Social Science in the Queen’s Birthday 2017 Honours List.

 We have curated a collection of titles and resources to help with researching our oceans in celebration of World Oceans Day on June 8th.